How To Sign Up to Speak at a Council Meeting

 C. 1.
 If there is no opposition, but petitioner wishes to speak:

+2. Other hearings.
 At public hearings other than zoning hearings, each person addressing Council is limited to three (3) minutes.
 The Mayor may, at his discretion, extend the time for speaking.
 Citizens may not yield any of their time allotment to another person or to a spokesperson for a group when addressing Council at hearings subject to this subsection.